 Ideally, you should choose a bag that gives you a solid amount of resistance without swinging too much.
 I prefer bags that are at least 100 lbs to ensure that they don’t go flying all over the place when you punch or kick.

 Since the cost of shipping is determined by the weight of an item, you can save money if your purchase a bag that is unfilled.
 Filling your own bag will give you flexibility and allow you to choose the desired firmness of the bag.
 If you are just starting out you may want to start with a lightly filled bag and increase the firmness as you get stronger.

-Since most bags are filled with cut up fabrics and clothes, you will find that after time the bags will get harder towards the bottom of the bag and softer at the top.
+Most heavy bags are filled with cut up fabrics and clothes; you will find that after time the bags will get harder towards the bottom of the bag and softer at the top.
 Every time you strike the bag, gravity will work to push the contents of the bag further down.